cryptoklosh/rl-swarm-2/README.md

 **Small model (0.5B or 1.5B) + Math (GSM8K dataset)**

-- arm64 or x86 CPU with minimum 16gb ram (note that if you run other applications during training it might crash training).
+- arm64 or x86 CPU with minimum 16gb ram

 OR